kadenzipfel/uni-lbp/README.md

 ## Overview

-Uni-LBP is a Uniswap v4 pool, allowing tokens to be sold at a linearly decreasing price.
+Uni-LBP is a Uniswap v4 pool that allows tokens to be sold at a linearly decreasing price.
 By leveraging v4 hooks, it emulates the functionality of Balancer's LBP.
 The pool smoothly increases liquidity and sell pressure based on a set schedule, ensuring accurate price discovery, equality for all purchasers, and reduced bot effectiveness.

 ### Benefits